sidneywm/iconic-multiselect/README.md

 ## Contributing

-Iconic Multiseclect is an open-source project.
+Iconic Multiselect is an open-source project.
 Contributions of any kind are welcome and appreciated.
 Feel free to open an issue or request a feature.
 Pull requests are also welcome.

 ## Author